-I’m out in the ‘burbs now, but there’s always something fun going on in the Dallas area.
-You can see some of the things I’ve been doing in Dallas by browsing these posts.
+I’m out in the north Dallas ‘burbs now, but there’s always something fun going on in the DFW area.
+You can see some of the things I’ve been doing in the area by browsing these posts.
 It’s a cool city to visit!
 Hit me up if you have a specific question about the time you’ll be here.

 Where did you get [this item] on [this blog post]?

 I try hard to post where things are from in each blog post I make.
 If I’ve missed one, just leave me a comment on the particular blog post and I’ll do my best to get back with you!

 We became friends in our college dorm lobby in 2008.
 Basically, he needed three quarters to finish his laundry and that’s the exact amount of change I had in my wallet.
 A meet-cute worthy of a Buzzfeed listicle.